sfg-taxonpages/orthoptera/pages/about.md

 ### Funding

-Work on OSF is funded by an endowment to the Orthopterists’ Society through the University of Illinois Champaign Urbana.
+Work on OSF is funded by an endowment to the Orthopterists’ Society through the University of Illinois, Champaign-Urbana.
 The endowment provides a relatively rare environment within the field of biodiversity informatics, i.e. fixed funding for long term research and development.